harnold8/aikef_code/README.md

 Visualization tool: VisIt https://wci.llnl.gov/simulation/computer-codes/visit/

-Getting Started...
+Getting Started:
 Before you start you should make sure you are using a 64-bit linux system (you can type "uname -m" into a terminal, the output should be \textit{x86\_64}).
 -Makefile for compilation already included in
 -job file for cluster submission in the bin folder

-Some Basic Parameters
+Some Basic Parameters:
 There are two files which are modified by every user: defines.h : general switches that decide if you want to include neutral species, ion production fields, dust, a dipole field ... and which terms of the field equation should be calculated parameters.cpp : nearly all parameters of your simulation...
 Most important aspects are: